Tuesday, 11 February 2025

 New Baltic wrecks available for divers.
 What next for "Franken"?

-The enthusiasts of diving in the waters of the Baltic Sea will certainly be pleased with the fact that more wrecks have been made available to the divers.
-Although the statement “handed over” probably does not present the full picture of the situation, as making them available required a lot of effort and systematic work
+Listen to this article The enthusiasts of diving in the waters of the Baltic Sea will certainly be pleased with the fact that more wrecks have been made available to the divers.
+Although the statement “handed over” probably does not present the full picture of the situation, as making them available required a lot of

 Published: November 27, 2019 - 20:43